koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 # Describe the project structure

-Before coding, let's take a look the project structure.
+Before coding, let's take a look the related files.

-## fs-renderer-types.ts

 `fs-renderer-types.ts` defines type definition.

-## fs-renderer.ts

 `fs-renderer.ts` creates a renderer from a host config object and type definition.

 ## index.ts